Written by FormBlends Editorial Research · Checked against primary sources by FormBlends Medical Team

 Find out if your BMI of 27-30 qualifies you for GLP-1 treatment.
 Learn which comorbidities make you eligible and take our free quiz today.

 BMI eligibility thresholds for GLP-1 medications are straightforward: a BMI ≥ 30 (obesity) qualifies you regardless of other conditions, while a BMI ≥ 27 (overweight) qualifies you if you have at least one weight-related comorbidity.
-This GLP-1 BMI 27 comorbidities resource covers the essential information you need to make informed decisions.
+This GLP-1 BMI 27 comorbidities resource covers the important information you need to make informed decisions.
 If your BMI falls between 27 and 30, you may still qualify for GLP-1 treatment when you have certain comorbidities.
 These are weight-related health conditions that make medical intervention more urgent.

 Many people in this BMI range assume they don't qualify.
 They feel stuck between "not heavy enough for medication" and "not healthy enough to ignore the problem."
 The truth is, GLP-1 BMI 27 comorbidities guidelines exist for exactly this reason.
 Your provider looks at the whole picture, not just a number on a scale.